madeehagh/todo-app/backend/readMe.md

 8. The backend server will be running at `http://localhost:3000`.
 9. You can use POSTMAN or curl command for APIs mentioned in openAPI
 10. Generate API by `apidoc -i src/ -o doc/`, which creates a doc folder with index file with all the apis
+11. If you want seed users for testing, run `npm seed:user` and for task `npm seed:task`

 ## API Endpoints